Puthur (Palakkad)

-Puthur is a residential area in the city of Palakkad, in the Palakkad district in the state of Kerala, India.
-Puthur is wards 12 and 13 of Palakkad Municipality.
+Puthur is a residential area in the Palakkad district, in the state of Kerala, India.
+Puthur comprises the wards 12 and 13 of Palakkad Municipality.

-The central attraction of Puthur is Thirupuraikkal Bhagavathy temple.This temple houses the Goddess Karnaki, who is believed to be an incarnation of Goddess Parvathi.
+The central attraction of Puthur is the Thirupuraikkal Bhagavathy temple.
+This temple houses the Goddess Karnaki, who is believed to be an incarnation of Goddess Parvathi.
 This temple is famous locally and attracts thousands of devotees every year to the Puthur-Vela festival.

+The Palakkad-Ponnani Road and Malampuzha Road are some of the major roads that link the suburb to other cities for convenient and easy traveling.
+The places situated nearby to Puthur are Chittur-Thathamangalam, Palakkad, Ottappalam and Shoranur.